sixeyed/ecs/episodes/ecs-m3/README.md

 > Here it is on YouTube - [ECS-M3: Service Mesh with Istio on Kubernetes](https://youtu.be/jhmMaP2L-L4)

+> And here are the demo files on GitHub - [sixeyed/ecs](https://github.com/sixeyed/ecs/tree/master/episodes/ecs-m3)

 ### Links

 * [Managing Apps on Kubernetes with Istio](https://pluralsight.pxf.io/Rrr3a) - my Pluralsight course